4:30PM - 6:30PM

 By the end of each program, students will have:

-Debating Club covers the basics concepts involved in policy debating.
+Debating Club covers the basic concepts involved in policy debating.
 Each term however has a different focus to help students gain in-depth insight before progressing onto an experienced program.
 It is recommended that students complete each of our focuses before moving on to the next level:

 There is no particular need to start with any of these streams, meaning students are welcome to join at any time.